null

 History and Importance of Atterberg Limits

-The Atterberg Limits Test involves a series of steps to determine the moisture content of a soil sample at different states.
-The process includes three main laboratory tests: liquid limit test, plastic limit test and shrinkage limit test.
+The Atterberg Limits Test involves a series of steps in which the moisture content of a soil sample at different states is determined through standardized tests.
+The process includes three main laboratory tests: liquid limit test, plastic limit test, and shrinkage limit test.

-• Liquid Limit Test: This test determines the moisture content at which the soil changes from plastic to liquid state.
-The soil paste sample is mixed with water and placed in a liquid limit machine where it is cut and reformed until it flows at a specific moisture content.
+• Liquid Limit Test: This test determines the content at which the soil changes from plastic to liquid state.
+The soil is first formed into a soil pat or paste, mixed with water, and then placed in a liquid limit machine where it is cut and reformed until it flows at a specific moisture content.

 • Plastic Limit Test: This test determines the moisture content at which the soil changes from semi-solid to plastic state.
 The soil is rolled into threads until it crumbles at a certain moisture level.